resource-watch/slate/source/includes/api/_dashboard.md

 In order to perform this operation, the following conditions must be met:

+- the user must comply with [the RW API role-based access control guidelines](/index-rw.html#role-based-access-control).
 - the user must be logged in and belong to the same application as the dashboard
-- the user must match one of the following:
-  - have role `ADMIN`
-  - have role `MANAGER` and be the dashboard's owner (through the `user-id` field of the dashboard)

 When updating the `application` field of a dashboard, a user cannot add values not associated with their user account.